hakant/hakant.github.io/source/hire-me/index.markdown

 If you want me to review your code, I can gladly do that too.
 I particularly look for issues relating to readability, encapsulation, coupling, maintainability, etc.

-## Other platforms or languages outside my comfort zone?
+## Other platforms or languages outside my comfort zone

 I can also work on something that is totally new to me, or that I'm less comfortable with.
 Because of my experience with different technologies in software development, I feel comfortable about learning